nightsnack/YOLObile/README.md

 ## Already Known Issues
+- The accuracy printed in retraining process is not accurate.
+Please run the test.py individually to check the accuracy.
+I raised this issue in the old versions of Ultralytics/YOLOv3 repository, and I am not sure if they had already solved yet.

-When you use multi-card training（4 cards or more ), the training process may stop after a few hours without any errors printed.
+- When you use multi-card training（4 cards or more ), the training process may stop after a few hours without any errors printed.
 I suggest using docker instead if you use 4 cards or more.
 The docker build instructions can be found above.

+- Pytorch 1.5+ might have multi card issues

 ## Acknowledgements
 [https://github.com/ultralytics/yolov3](https://github.com/ultralytics/yolov3)